 Try it

-You can test it out yourself in the comments on blog post below by signing into your github account and commenting, or you can comment on the repository’s Github Discussions directly and it will show up on the comments section on the website similarly.
+You can test it out yourself on this blog post in the comments below by signing into your Github account and commenting, or you can comment on the Github Discussions post directly and it will show up on the comments section on the website similarly.

 Add it to your own Github Pages website